akakidzneladze/helo-world/README.md

 # helo-world
 my first repository
-it is my first repositori.
+it is my first repository.